ariadna-aldeguer/AldeguerAriadna_LogIn/README.md

 * TravelsDBHelper extended SQLiteOpenHelper which helps to manage database creation and version management.
 * Travel Class to estructure the concept of Travel.
 * ReciclyerViewAdapter which it's a container used for displaying large amount of data sets that can be scrolled very efficiently.
+* Toast to  provides simple feedback about an operation in a small popup.
+* A ScrollView to make vertically scrollable views.
+* A Bottom navigation to switch easly between fragments screen.
+* A top app bar for future implementation.

 ## Code structure